georchestra/datadir/README.md

 Finally, you should head to [ReCAPTCHA](https://www.google.com/recaptcha/) and get an account for your service.
 Once you're done, fill in the public and private keys in the [ldapadmin/ldapadmin.properties](https://github.com/georchestra/datadir/blob/master/ldapadmin/ldapadmin.properties) file.

+There are plenty of other configuration options available, so feel free to browse the sub-folders of this repository and read the comments to make your mind.

+We do recommend that you:
+ * change your SDI logo, with [header/logo.png](header/logo.png)
+ * update the viewer config with [mapfishapp/js/GEOR_custom.js](mapfishapp/js/GEOR_custom.js)
+ * update the extractor config with [extractorapp/js/GEOR_custom.js](extractorapp/js/GEOR_custom.js)
+ * translate to your language the ldapadmin ([ldapadmin/templates](ldapadmin/templates)) and extractor ([extractorapp/templates](extractorapp/templates)) email templates

 **Restart your tomcat or jetty services when done with datadir editing**.